Humanitarian response by national governments to the 2010 Haiti earthquake: Europe

 The Spanish Navy has dispatched the Castilla, a Galicia class landing platform dock vessel.
-The vessel is manned by 423 crew, and is fully equipped to function as a hospital, with two operating theaters, a laboratory, intensive care unit and X-ray facilities.
+The vessel is crewed by a complement of 423, and is fully equipped to function as a hospital, with two operating theaters, a laboratory, intensive care unit and X-ray facilities.
 It carries four helicopters.
 It is to arrive at Petit-Goâve in February 2010.

 Sweden: The Swedish International Development Cooperation Agency (SIDA) donated US$900,000 in emergency aid.
 In addition, Sweden sent a two-person delegation, with 60 more to come.

 Switzerland: A Swiss Air-Ambulance CL604 Challenger jet left Zürich on with a quick-response team from the Swiss Humanitarian Aid Unit in order to identify local needs and prepare in case of further deployment.
 The plane landed on 16 January with aid such as first aid kits, medical material and medicines, shelters and generators.
 A total of 41 Swiss experts are also on the ground in the region.
 Of these 25 were already in Port-au-Prince on Saturday, and another 14 were on their way there.
 According to the Swiss officials, a second plane will leave Switzerland with more aid on Monday, 18 January 2010.

 Turkey: Turkey dispatched a mobile hospital, two check-up devices, a 20-person relief team, and 10 tonnes of medicine and medical equipment.
 The Turkish government donated US$1 million for Haiti.
 In kind – Field Hospital, 2 Healthcare Survey Unit, Medical Unit consists of 17 Personnel/paramedics and 10 tonnes of medical/first aid items, 20 tonnes of relief material consisting 200 tents, 2000 blankets, 145 set of kitchen materials, 1000 plastic bags for corpses and three relief personnel, 1.5 tonnes of equipment including food and clothing, fully equipped 10 SAR Personnel of AKUT Association.

 The Turkish rescue workers assistance to Haiti was noted on 18 January 2010 article on Turkish help in a joint rescue at a grocery store in Haiti, "A Creole-speaking man and woman were rescued late Sunday night by a team from Miami, Florida, and a Turkish team."

 Ukraine: On 14 January 2010, Ukrainian President Viktor Yushchenko signed a decree which says that "With the goal of helping to tackle the consequences of the devastating earthquake in Haiti, the Cabinet of Ministers of Ukraine should immediately ensure that humanitarian aid is provided to the country".

 United Kingdom: The UK sent US$10 million and pledged another US$22 million in aid.
 A team of 71 British urban search and rescue personnel and two search dogs left from the United Kingdom to fly to Haiti in an effort to rescue survivors.
 The team are equipped with specialized heavy rescue equipment.
 The BBC reported that a British Airways Boeing 747, crewed by volunteers from the airline, carried emergency supplies to Haiti, while another aircraft carried medical and rescue teams.
 A Royal Navy support ship is also to deploy to Haiti loaded with aid.
 Largs Bay sailed for Haiti on 3 February 2010.